How Many Questions Was Jesus Asked in the Bible?

 FAQs

-Did Jesus ever answer questions with questions?
+Did Jesus always answer the questions he was asked?

 0 Community answers